 The primary means of preventing Ebola involves avoiding direct contact with the body fluid of infected people, as well as anyone who has died from the disease.
 For healthcare workers in Africa, who are most likely to encounter cases of Ebola, prevention focuses on recognizing cases of the disease when they appear, as well as using barrier isolation techniques.

 Once an Ebola outbreak begins, the effects of the virus can be devastating.
-There is no Ebola cure, and once a person develops an Ebola virus infection, the chance of death can be as high as 90 percent.
+There is no Ebola cure, and once a person develops an infection, the chance of death can be as high as 90 percent.

 If cases of Ebola do appear, current social and economic conditions often favor the spread of an epidemic within healthcare facilities; therefore, healthcare providers must be able to recognize a case of Ebola should one appear.
-They must also have the capability to perform Ebola diagnostic tests and be ready to employ practical Ebola isolation precautions or barrier nursing techniques.
+They must also have the capability to perform diagnostic tests and be ready to employ practical isolation precautions or barrier nursing techniques.
 These techniques include: